dcehd/Reddit-Comment-Scraper-Bot/README.md

 Note:

-`limit=None` - Removes every instance of "Load more comments"
+`limit=None` - Removes every instance of "Load more comments".

-`limit=0` - Removes the first instance of "Load more comments"
+`limit=0` - Removes the first instance of "Load more comments".

-`limit=1` - Removes the first 2 instances of "Load more comments"
+`limit=1` - Removes the first 2 instances of "Load more comments".

-`limit=10` - Removes the first 10 instances of "Load more comments" (if it has up to that)
+`limit=10` - Removes the first 10 instances of "Load more comments" (if it has up to that).

 ------------------------------------------------------------------------------------------
 ### Print the first 10 comments in a numbered list